alistair7/qt-jxl-image-plugin/README.md

 Alternatively, open CMakeLists.txt in QtCreator and hit Build.
 Note, if you build in Debug configuration, you must have a Debug build of Qt in order to load it later.

 ### Install ###
-You need to install qt-jxl-image-plugin.so to a location where Qt can find it.
+You need to install libqt-jxl-image-plugin.so to a location where Qt can find it.
 This is system dependent and it won't be your normal library path.

 Try
-`sudo install -m644 qt-jxl-image-plugin.so "$(qmake -query QT_INSTALL_PLUGINS)/imageformats"`
+`sudo install -m644 libqt-jxl-image-plugin.so "$(qmake -query QT_INSTALL_PLUGINS)/imageformats"`

 (For me this is /usr/lib/x86_64-linux-gnu/qt5/plugins/imageformats)